WHAT’S IN THIS REVIEW?

 If you’re noticing fewer options than before, NordVPN’s servers stopped supporting L2TP/IPsec and PPTP connections in December 2018.

-They explain why they made the decision in a blog post:
+They explained why they had made the decision in a blog post:

 “These are two different VPN protocols that have become somewhat obsolete.
 Both are relatively unsecure (compared to OpenVPN and IKEv2/IPsec, NordVPN’s protocols of choice) but had their own narrow, specific use cases.
 Because of their weak encryption, they could be supported by devices with insufficient computing power to support more powerful VPN protocols (like routers).”